Heretical/mini-parsers/README.md

 complex relative temporal representations like `10 days ago` or `last tuesday`.
 Also support for common units of measure are being considered.

-Final Releases are available on Maven Central (unreleased):
+Final Releases are available on Maven Central:

 ```gradle
 implementation 'io.heretical:mini-parsers-core:1.1.0'